oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

 2. Start AutoUpgrade in *analyze* mode.
 The check usually completes very fast.
 Wait for it to complete.

+    * The analysis must run on the source system.
+Since source and target is the same in this lab, you don't need to worry about it.

     ```
     <copy>
     java -jar autoupgrade.jar -config /home/oracle/scripts/ftex-refresh.cfg -mode analyze